New laws take effect across US on abortion, policing, taxes - NewsBreak

 DRUG LAW CHANGES

 Recreational marijuana will become legal in Montana.
-State voters approved the change in a November 2020 initiative .
+State voters approved the change in .

 Under the new law, only businesses that had been providing medical marijuana prior to Nov.
 3, 2020, are eligible to grow, manufacture and sell adult-use marijuana, concentrates and edibles through June 30, 2023.